+UAN: T/504/8470

-Level: 5
+Level: 2

 Credit value: 5

+GLH: 45

-Aim: The aim of this unit is to provide the learner with the skills and knowledge required to:
+Aim: The aim of this unit is to provide the learner with the skills and knowledge required to: • interpret information

-interpret information

 select materials, components, and equipment

 prepare materials and lay sand and cement screeds to levels and falls.

-Learning outcome The learner will: 1. know how to interpret information relating to the formation of flat and level surfaces and falls.
-Assessment criteria The learner can: 1.1 state reasons for using specifications and technical data in relation to screed and datum positions flat , level and fails 1.2 calculate areas, volumes and ratios of flooring materials 1.3 identify methods of floor screeds 1.4 identify mix ratios as per manufacturer's technical information.
+1. know how to interpret information relating to the formation of flat and level surfaces and falls.

+- 1.1 state reasons for using specifications and technical data in relation to screed and datum positions flat, level and falls - 1.2 calculate areas, volumes and ratios of flooring materials - 1.3 identify methods of floor screeds - 1.4 identify mix ratios as per manufacturer's technical information.